Alex Faust

 Alex Faust (born January 14, 1989) is an American television sportscaster.
 He is the lead play-by-play voice for the New York Rangers on radio, and a fill-in voice for the Rangers on television.
 Nationally, he calls Major League Baseball for Apple TV+, and Major League Baseball, the National Hockey League, and French Open tennis for TNT Sports.

-Faust formerly called Major League Baseball, college football and college basketball for Fox Sports until 2025, and occasionally serves as a fill-in announcer for the network's National Football League coverage.
+Faust called Major League Baseball, college football and college basketball for Fox Sports and occasionally serves as a fill-in announcer for the network's National Football League coverage.
 He was also the television play-by-play announcer for the Los Angeles Kings from 2017 to 2023.

 He gained additional fame in 2018 when Jeopardy! host Alex Trebek suggested Faust could replace him as the show's host.

 Early life and education

 Born and raised in Brooklyn, New York, Faust is the son of television producers Rita and Allan Faust.
-He graduated from Northeastern University in Boston, Massachusetts, in 2012, with a degree in political science and economics.
+He graduated from Northeastern University in Boston, Massachusetts, in 2012, with bachelor's degrees in political science and economics.